Dallas advances 8-7 on penalties after 1-1 draw with Timbers

 PORTLAND, Ore.
-(AP) — Jimmy Maurer stopped Jorge Villafana’s shootout attempt and FC Dallas advanced 8-7 on penalty kicks in the Major League Soccer playoffs after a 1-1 draw with the Portland Timbers on Sunday night.
+(AP) — Jimmy Maurer saved Jorge Villafana’s shootout attempt and FC Dallas advanced 8-7 on penalty kicks in the Major League Soccer playoffs after a 1-1 draw with the Portland Timbers on Sunday night.

 Dallas will face the winner of Tuesday night’s match between the defending champion Seattle Sounders and LAFC in the Western Conference semifinals.

+“I was frustrated.
+I felt like I was getting good reads on the PKs.
+I got really close on a few,” Maurer said.
+“I just knew that the guys were taking their shots so well, that I was like, `I’ve just gotta get one, I’ve just gotta get one, and we’re going to win it.’”

-Villafana scored in the 81st minute to give Portland the lead, but 17-year-old Ricardo Pepi’s goal in stoppage time sent the match into overtime.
+Villafana scored in the 81st minute to give Portland the lead, but 17-year-old Ricardo Pepi’s goal in stoppage time sent the match into extra time.

+“When you leave a game to PKs it can go either way.
+It’s unfortunate because we did everything to be able to have won this match, until that moment.
+But this is what the game is all about.
+At the end of the day, you need to be good in all areas,” Timbers coach Giovanni Savarese said.

 Portland was coming off a 1-1 draw with LAFC in the final regular-season game.
-Villafana scored the late equalizer in that game.
+Villafana scored the late equalizer in that one.

 Against Dallas, Villafana took a short, well-placed pass from Diego Valeri and buried the ball into the far corner.
 It was Valeri’s 100th assist across all competitions.

 Pepi scored on the rebound of his shot that hit the post three minutes into stoppage time.
-He’s the youngest player ever to score in the postseason for Dallas.
+He’s the youngest player to score in the postseason for Dallas.

-Valeri nearly scored at the end of extra time but his shot hit the far post.
+Valeri nearly scored at the end of extra time, but his shot hit the far post.

+“We were making plays defensively and we didn’t concede.
+And then as the game went on, we slowly just found more of the ball, found more space, and found the game, ultimately,” FC Dallas coach Luchi Gonzalez said.
+“We gave up that goal, which was disappointing, but at the time, this group believed in itself, maybe when a lot of others didn’t.
+And that’s always going to be the most important, that internal belief.”

 Dallas, which won just one match on the road during the shortened regular season, fell 3-0 to Minnesota United on Decision Day after a three-game winning streak.